wvirany/blog/content/posts/gaussian/index.md

   \end{pmatrix},
   $$

-  where I've defined the *Schur complement*
+  where I've expressed the result in terms of the *Schur complement*:

   $$
   \M/\D = \A - \B\D\inv\bC.